-A Chester resident and his partner in a chiropractic business were sentenced Wednesday to seven years in prison for taking kickbacks to refer patients to attorneys, and for failing to pay taxes on over $1 million in earnings, according to a statement by Attorney General Jeffrey S. Chiesa.
+A Chester resident and his partner in a chiropractic business were sentenced Wednesday to seven years in prison for on over $1 million in earnings, according to a statement by Attorney General Jeffrey S. Chiesa.

 "These defendants not only preyed upon the vulnerabilities of motor vehicle accident victims to pad their own wallets, but also defrauded insurance companies and, ultimately, insurance consumers,” Chiesa said in a statement.
 “The sentences handed down today demonstrate that this type of egregious fraud will not be tolerated in the State of New Jersey and will be prosecuted to the fullest extent of the law.”